Axis (Tip-Tilt) MEMS Mirrors

 the correct voltage and that angle (or any other angle) can be

-obtained and maintained for any length of time with practically zero power consumption.
+obtained and maintained for any length of time with nearly zero power consumption.

 The devices are designed and optimized for point-to-point optical